AutomaticDestinations:

 • custom entries in *.customDestinations-ms files for items manually “pinned” elements (by users or the applications themselves) to the Windows taskbar or an application’s Jumplist.

-Each application AutomaticDestinations and CustomDestinations JumpLists information are thus stored in two unique and separated files, of different format:
+Each application AutomaticDestinations and CustomDestinations JumpLists information is thus stored in two unique and separated files, of different format:

 • AutomaticDestinations JumpLists files are stored as AUTOMATICDESTINATIONS-MS file, in the MS OLE Structured Storage format.
 This file format notably contains a DestList stream that acts as a Most Recent Used (MRU) list of shortcut files (.LNK).
 Each entry in an application AutomaticDestinations JumpList is stored as an entry in the DestList stream, composed of metadata and a LNK-like structure.